vmware-archive/cloud-init-vmware-guestinfo/README.md

 This project provides a cloud-init datasource for pulling meta, user, and vendor data from VMware vSphere's GuestInfo [interface](https://github.com/vmware/govmomi/blob/master/govc/USAGE.md#vmchange).

+---

+❗❗ **This repository is being deprecated** ❗❗

+* The `DataSourceVMwareGuestInfo` will soon be available in cloud-init as `DataSourceVMware` ([canonical/cloud-init#953](https://github.com/canonical/cloud-init/pull/953)).
+* Anyone with build scripts or tooling that packages `DataSourceVMwareGuestInfo` into images should stop once there is a cloud-init release with the new `DataSourceVMware`.
+* Despite the name change, the datasource may still be activated and configured as before.

+Please feel free to [file an issue](https://github.com/vmware/cloud-init-vmware-guestinfo/issues/new) with any questions.
+Thank you!

+---

 ## Installation

 There are multiple methods of installing the data source.